pmargan/happy_tails_rescue/README.md

 Issue: Adopt form is long and cumbersome to go through
 Solution: Split form into manageable sections to allow for a more user friendly experience

+Issue: Programs had short over view then the main description further down the page, was difficult to navigate
+Solution: Moved overview and description together

+Issue: Email addresses were overflowing the screen size on mobile
+Solution: Mobile font is smaller to fit email addresses in the screen size

+Issue: Symbols for social links were too small on mobile
+Solution: Made symbols larger to allow for ease on a mobile device

+Issue: Footer text should stack in mobile view
+Solution: Stacked text in mobile view

+Issue: Chosen color for buttons was too dark (#B48FB8)
+Solution: Chose a lighter color for ease of viewing (#CBB0CE)

+Issue: Single animal view format difficult to read in tablet and mobile view
+Solution: Stack sections in a centred column for mobile and tablet view

+Carousel mobile/desktop
+Issue: Photo scroller too large for mobile view
+Solution: Scale photo scroller by 50% for mobile,
+Issue: Carousel loads as odd sizes
+Solution: Set min width for img,
+Issue: Previous solution breaks mobile carousel
+Solution: Set different mins for mobile

 # Task Delagation